 The taxpayers who are filing an income tax return late may have to pay a penalty of Rs.
 5,000, as mentioned under Section 271F of the Income Tax Act, 1961.
 However, there will be no penalty on returns that were not needed to be mandatorily filed according to Section 139(1) of the Income Tax Act.

 This section deals with the revised income tax returns in the situation of any mistakes made while filing the initial income tax returns.
 The provisions of this section are:

-- If the initial or original income tax returns filed by the assessee or an entity according to section 139(1), then he/she is eligible to file a revised tax return within 1 year following the relent assessment year's termination or before the conclusion or completion of the assessment, whichever takes place first.
+If the initial or original income tax returns are filed by the assessee or an entity according to Section 139(1) of the Income Tax Act, then they are eligible to file a revised tax return within 1 year following the relent assessment year's termination or before the conclusion or completion of the assessment, whichever takes place first.

 An individual whose income is received from the property that is occupied by a religious trust or a public charity and claims exemptions of tax under section 11 and 12 of the Income Tax Act are needed to file income tax returns, provided that the collected sum of income before the provisions as per section 11 and section 12 is beyond the basic allowed limit for the income tax exemption.